rc1/W.xsl/README.md

 ### Work in Progress

-Please do fork or [send comments to us](io@theworkers.net), if only to let us know this is of interest to you.
+Please do fork or [send comments to us](io@theworkers.net), if only to let us know this interests to you.

 ### Scope